Skip to main content

 15 min read

-A recommendation letter should not just praise someone.
-This guide shows how to write a specific, credible reference letter, choose the right proof, and adapt the tone for work, study, internship, or career moves.
+A recommendation letter should do more than offer praise.
+This guide explains how to write a specific, credible reference letter by choosing the right proof and tailoring your tone for work, study, internship, scholarship, or career moves.

 Downloadable recommendation letter writing guide with examples, reference letter tips and templates